saysimple/saysimple-plugin-devkit/README.md

 #### messages

-The messages is an __array__ that exists out of the following attributes
+Messages is an __array__ that exists out of the following attributes:

 ```typescript
 interface message {